albertozurli/cl_timeseries/README.md

 ```
 python ./main.py -h
 ```
-Input data can also be pre-processed with different transformations:
+Input data can also be pre-processed with `--processing`:
-* `--normalize`
-* `--standardize`
 * `--difference`
+* To update

+An example of BOCD heatmap is available at `notebook/chp_analysis.ipynb`
 ##Package and dependencies:

-First, install the BOCP package via
+First, install the BOCD package via

 ```
 pip install -e .